Common Inquiries

 How many times a week would I do neurofeedback?

 neuroAgility recommends training two times per week minimum.
 Each session is one hour.
-Every neurotherapist that works at nA, PC is a Licensed Professional Counselor and is a specialist in cognitive behavioral therapy.
+Every neurotherapist that works at nA, PC is a Licensed Professional and is a specialist in cognitive behavioral therapy.
 Offering a therapeutic setting, performance and support are big components of our work.

 How long is a neurofeedback session?